nimeshnikum/vending_machine/README.md

 * System dependencies
   * Tested on system with following configuration:
     * Mac M1
     * Mac OS 12.1
     * PostgreSQL 14.1

 * Configuration

 * Database creation and initalization
-  * run `rails db:setup` to create the db and initialize it with seed data
+  * run `rails db:prepare` to create the db and initialize it with seed data

 * How to run the test suite
   * run `rspec` to run the entire test suite
+  * or use this to run a particular test or multiple from directory:
+    * `rspec spec/requests/api/v1/order_spec.rb`

 * Services (job queues, cache servers, search engines, etc.)